 Once you select your images, you can crop and make minor adjustments and choose if you want index print [contact sheet], borderless or bordered prints, and more adjustments.
 I prefer shooting RAW and editing all my images using Adobe Lightroom.
 Once you install the printer driver, you are just picking the Epson PictureMate as your Printer.

 In Adobe Lightroom Print Module, go to the Print Job tab and select Printer.

 On the lower left, pick the “Print Settings,” and then this will pop up where you choose the EPSON PictureMate PM 225.

 I will use my Nikon D4 to shoot photos of people at a Photo Booth wireless.
 I will use my CamRanger to sync to my Macbook Pro.
 Here is an earlier blog post on how that works.

-Here is how you then setup Lightroom to have those images automatically appear so you can immediately edit/print the images.
+Here is how you set up Lightroom to automatically have those images appear so you can immediately edit/print the photos.

 Simple Photo Frame Effect – Add a Custom Border with Text or Image

 Here is a great video to help you create text.
-To add logos and text I create those in PhotoShop and then select graphic instead of text.
-Little practice and you will be doing this with ease.
-Watch this video for a walk through on the steps.
+To add logos and text, I make those in PhotoShop and select graphics instead of text.
+Little practice, and you will be doing this with ease.
+Watch this video for a walk-through of the steps.